 If you want to succeed as a biomedical scientist, there are some key skills that you’ll need to possess.
 Knowing how to use various biology equipment or being aware of the best preparation methods for live cell cultures are just two of these vital skills.

-Luckily, many of the core biomedical skills can be learned fairly quickly with practice.
+Luckily, many of the core biomedical skills can be learned fairly quickly if you pursue a bachelor of science in biology and practice the skills that you learn.
 Here are three important techniques that you need to work in a biology lab.

 When you are preparing chemical solutions that need to be a very specific concentration or you are transferring delicate cells from one test tube to another, your pipetting skills become extremely important.